Synthetic Full Backup Explained

 The Efficiency of Synthetic Full Backup

 However, synthetic full backup has its limits and does not always works with the same efficiency.
 During the development of that feature, our team has performed numerous tests in various conditions.
 We also worked with a number of our clients who expressed interest in the beta-testing of that feature.

 NOTE: We measure the efficiency of the synthetic full backup by checking how much data was uploaded from the machine to the amount of data synchronized on the storage.

 Our tests have shown:

-Maximum efficiency will be achieved on the machine with a low fragmentation of its disks.
+Maximum efficiency of synthetic full backup will be achieved on the machine with a low fragmentation of its disks.
 The typical amount of data uploaded in the “medium user” scenario was 20% from the machine and 80% from the cloud.
 If the user does not change a lot on the given machine, we can achieve even higher rates of 10%/90%.

-Medium efficiency was achieved on the machines of the “developers” - relatively high fragmentation with many frequent changes.
+Medium efficiency of synthetic full backup was achieved on the machines of the “developers” - relatively high fragmentation with many frequent changes.
 Typical rates are 60%/40% and 40%/60%.

-The worst efficiency we experienced was when we changed nearly all the data on the machine between backups.
+The worst efficiency of synthetic full backup we experienced was when we changed nearly all the data on the machine between backups.
 We achieved 92%/8% of local data/cloud data changes.

 Further reading: Backup Types Overview, Incremental Backup, Differential Backup-->